An acronym may refer to any of the following:

 Abbreviation vs. an acronym

 Both acronyms and abbreviations are shortened forms of another word, which makes it confusing when trying to make a distinction between the two.
 For example, "Dr." is an abbreviation of "Doctor" and both forms are pronounced the same way.
 An acronym is a shortened word created from the letters contained in multiple words or a phrase.
 For example, "RAM" is an acronym for "random access memory."

-The biggest distinctions between an acronym and an abbreviation is that an acronym simplifies a long name or term and forms a new word that can be pronounced.
+The biggest distinctions between an acronym and an abbreviation is that an acronym simplifies a long word and forms a new pronounceable word.
 An abbreviation is not pronounced as a word.

-Note: To add to the confusion, there are also acronyms where you pronounce each letter in the acronym like you would do with an abbreviation.
+To add to the confusion, there are also acronyms where you pronounce each letter, like you would do with an abbreviation.
 These types of acronyms are referred to as initialisms.
 For example, AKA, ATM, BRB, FAQ, FYI, and LCD are all considered an initialism.
 Although some may refer to these as abbreviations.

 Should I capitalize an acronym?

 With American English, acronyms should usually be capitalized.
 When an acronym becomes common or generic, it may be more common to lowercase the acronym.
 For example, "laser," "radar," "scuba," and "sonar" are all generic acronyms that are lowercased today.
 Acronyms like "bit" may be written in all uppercase or lowercase.

 Some style guides (e.g., the Guardian Style Guide) suggest that only the first letter of an acronym be capitalized if the acronym is pronounced as a word.
 For example, "Nasa" is pronounced as Nasa (one word) and not n-a-s-a (pronouncing each letter) and therefore should not be all uppercase.